Silver

-EPMF notes the adoption of the All news – ECHA (europa.eu) of the European Chemicals Agency’s Risk Assessment Committee (RAC) on silver, which recommends a harmonised human health classification for reproductive toxicity (category 2 – fertility (H361F)) and Specific Target Organ Toxicity – Repeated Exposure (STOT RE category 2 (brain)) for nano-silver, silver metal (massive and powder forms) and a harmonised environmental classification for aquatic acute 1 and aquatic chronic 1 for silver powder and silver nano.
+In June 2022, the European Chemicals Agency’s Risk Assessment Committee (RAC) adopted its opinion on silver, which recommended a harmonised human health classification for reproductive toxicity (category 2 – fertility (H361F)) and Specific Target Organ Toxicity – Repeated Exposure (STOT RE category 2 (brain)) for nano-silver, silver metal (massive and powder forms) and a harmonised environmental classification for aquatic acute 1 and aquatic chronic 1 for silver powder and silver nano.

 Silver prioritisation process in the Water Framework Directive